 Some tricks I’ve learned to help me cope

-This knowledge has been so important, and it's something that I wish I'd known much earlier in my life.
-I wrote more about that in this post urging people to teach their kids about meltdowns...
+I can’t overestimate how important this knowledge has been for me.
+It’s something that I wish I’d known about much earlier in my life, as I wrote in this article urging people to teach kids about meltdowns…

 Without knowledge of my own limits, I wasn’t able to recognize when I was reaching overload or find the exit strategies that would’ve prevented the meltdowns.
 I wasn’t able to plan ways to cope or reduce their intensity.
 Without an explanation for my reactions or the words to explain them to others, I accepted the only reasons given to me – that I was angry, intolerant, rude or stubborn.
 This fallout – the confusion, helplessness and negative self-image – is a big part of the long-term cost of meltdowns.